joe7575/beduino/manual/manual_EN.md

 - Place the programmer in front of the controller (in reality, the programmer can be placed anywhere since it is already connected).
 - Open the programmer menu and press the "Init" button.
-This will initialize the controller and connect any existing I/O module to the controller.
+This will initialize the controller and connect any existing I/O modules to the controller.
 - Open the file "demo/example1.c" with a double-click on the file name.
 - Translate the example into machine language with the button "Debug" and start the program with "Run".
 The program will send some ASCII characters to the